The 2025 Ultimate Guide to Street Art in Dublin

 by Maser

-Al Maser is one of the most popular artists in Ireland.
+Al Maser is one of the most popular street artists in Ireland.
 He’s painted this piece four times and uses it in numerous artworks as well.
 However, it develops new meaning amid the current global context.
 For its most recent iteration, Maser adds “U Are Not Less.”
 Maser also expands his concept via a promotional video featuring BBDO and Caitriona Ennis.
 The primary message is to empower the homeless community with hope.

 “Ballerina”